verestv/Analytics_with_apachespark_and-cassandra/README.md

 # Amazon Reviews — Analytics with Apache Spark & Cassandra

 Continuation of the previous homework using the same Amazon Reviews dataset (verified purchases, ~46k rows).
-PySpark transforms and loads data into Cassandra, FastAPI exposes it via REST with Redis caching (TTL 5 min).
+PySpark transforms and loads data into Cassandra, FastAPI exposes it via REST with Redis caching.

 ## Stack